Samuels-Development/sd-parceltheft/readme.md

 4. Add `ensure sd-parceltheft` to your `server.cfg` to ensure the resource starts with your server.

 ## 📦 Item
-1. Add an item called 'parcel' to your inventory or framework.
+Add an item called 'parcel' to your inventory or framework.

+If you're using `qb-core`, add it in `qb-core/shared/items.lua`.
-If you're using `qb-core`, add it in `qb-core/shared/items.lua` or to the items table in the database for ESX.
+If you're using `es_extended`, add it to the items table in your database!

 In the case of `ox_inventory`, add the following to the items.lua:
 ```lua